thewestlabs/RNG-SyNC-doc/README.md

   5. Configure using step A.2

 Your RNG SyNC module is now ready to deploy, just connect it to your Rover using RJ12 cable.
-If you are using certain low power models like Wanderer/ Adventurer, remove the **EN/5V** jumper pin and power the device through USB.
+If you are using certain low power models like Wanderer/ Adventurer, its reccomended to remove the **5V** jumper pin and power the device through USB.
 Check [Wiki](https://github.com/thewestlabs/RNG-SyNC-doc/wiki) for more details on hardware and schematics.

 ### LED color codes